-Official monument certificates are issued by the State Office for the Preservation of Monuments, Marburg Branch, Ketzerbach 10, 35037 Marburg.
+Official monument certificates are issued by the Landesamt für Denkmalpflege, Außenstelle Marburg, Ketzerbach 10, 35037 Marburg.

-In general, PV systems and solar thermal are possible in listed areas if the following parameters are observed:
+In general, PV systems and solar thermal energy are possible in listed areas if the following parameters are observed:

-- Systems(solar thermal, photovoltaic) on roofs are acceptable in terms of monument preservation if they are clearly subordinate in size, they are not visible from public or semi-public spaces, and they are not visible from spaces and locations that are integral to the historic structure of the monument.
-Installations may be considered if they integrate as well as possible architecturally and if their location does not have a negative impact on the appearance of the monument (in the case of individual cultural monuments).
+- Systems(solar thermal, photovoltaic) on roofs are acceptable from the point of view of monument preservation if they are clearly subordinate in size and cannot be seen from public or semi-public spaces or from spaces and locations that are integral to the historic structure of the monument.
+Installations may be considered if they are architecturally integrated in the best possible way and if their location does not have a negative impact on the appearance of the monument (in the case of individual cultural monuments).